<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 According to This Old House, Americans spend $15 billion per year on household appliances.

-While there are charts to detail the average lifespan of each type, the Association of Home Appliances Manufacturers says it’s actually impossible to know the accuracy of the data because most appliances are sold, left behind in a move, or traded in (i.e. still in a workable or repairable condition when the owner decides to purchase a new one).
+While there are charts to detail the average lifespan of each type, the Association of Home Appliances Manufacturers says it’s impossible to know the accuracy of the data because most appliances are sold, left behind in a move, or traded in (i.e. still in a workable or repairable condition when the owner decides to purchase a new one).

 Americans are on the Move